nmatsuda/viz1090/README.md

 # viz1090

 **This is work in progress**

+There are some major fixes and cleanup that need to happen before a relase:
+* Everything is a grab bag of C and C++, need to more consistently modernize
+* A full refactor, especially View.cpp, necessary for many of the new features below.
+* A working Android build, as this is the best way to run this on portable hardware.

-There are a lot of missing pieces in this implementation so far:
+There are also a lot of missing features:
-* A proper map system yet.
-Eventually map data should be pulled from Mapbox or similar.
+* Map improvements
+	* Labels, different colors/line weights for features
+	* Tile prerenderer for improved performance
-* In-application menus or configuration yet.
+* In-application menus for view options and configuration
 * Theming/colormaps (important as this is primarily intended to be eye candy!)
 * Integration with handheld features like GPS, battery monitors, buttons/dials, etc.
-* Android build is currently broken

 ### BUILDING